 Specialists supplement their expertise by also investing in basic knowledge about complementary topics that play with, affect, and interact with their core specialty.
 That means gaining a broad awareness and holistic understanding of related strategies, tactics, tools, services, and methods.
 This practice will make you even better at what you do.

 For example, investing in education on conversion optimization, SEO, analytics, and email marketing makes you a better web designer who can better advise and answer questions from clients about how those topics impact the design of their website.

 Again, the goal of this education is not to develop another specialty but to gain knowledge and awareness — to know enough to discuss a topic intelligently or to hire a specialist when needed.
-To expand your general knowledge, read articles, watch videos, listen to podcasts, and attend conference talks and webinars on topics related or connected to your area of expertise.

 What’s Your Learning Plan?